-The Minnesota State Fair’s 2018 Commemorative Art was unveiled at the State Fairgrounds on Thursday, June 7, by St. Paul paper collage artist Kristi Abbott.
-Surrounded by State Fair enthusiasts, she presented her artwork publicly for the first time.
-The original 3-foot by 4-foot piece will be on display in the Fine Arts Center during the 2018 Great Minnesota Get-Together, Aug.
-23 through Labor Day, Sept.
-3.
+The 2023 Minnesota State Fair’s Official Commemorative Art was unveiled at the State Fairgrounds on Thursday, June 8, by Minneapolis crop artist Liz Schreiber.
+Surrounded by State Fair enthusiasts, she presented her richly detailed mosaic of iconic State Fair imagery made entirely from seeds.
+Her 22” by 30” crop art with an original frame will be on display in the Fine Arts Center during the 2023 Great Minnesota Get-Together, Aug.
+24 through Labor Day, Sept.
+4.

-The commemorative poster, a limited number of signed prints and other merchandise featuring the art are available here for purchase as well as available during the fair at State FairWear Gift Shops and Bargain Book and State Fair Poster Carts on the fairgrounds.
-Proceeds will support the Minnesota State Fair Foundation 501(c)(3) mission to preserve and improve the historic State Fairgrounds and support State Fair educational programs.
+The commemorative poster and a limited number of signed prints featuring the art are currently available for purchase.
+During the State Fair, posters will also be available during the fair at State FairWear Gift Shops, Fine Arts Center, J.V.
+Bailey House and Bargain Book and State Fair Poster Carts around the fairgrounds.
+Proceeds will support the Minnesota State Fair Foundation 501(c)(3) mission to preserve and improve State Fair buildings, fairgrounds and educational programs.